 Santa Cruz Lion God Rasta Drop Thru

 This Santa Cruz features a 9ply maple deck construction.
 It has an optimal size for a freeride deck – 40 inches in length and 10 in width.
-The board is a drop down deck and has a drop through mounting system for the trucks.
+The board is a drop down deck and has top mount. truck mounting system for the trucks.
 Providing a lower center of gravity and therefore making those slides easier to kick out and more stable.
 For the price point, the board has a decent set-up – Road Rider 180 trucks and OJ Thunder Juice 75mm/78a wheels.

 - Drop-through mounting system: Provides a lower centre of gravity making it easier to push out slides and stay stable.
 Great for beginners, pushing around and freeriding